Marsh respects the EU General Data Protection Regulation (GDPR).

 In this section, we set out the purposes for which we use Personal Data, explain how we share the information, and identify the “legal grounds” on which we rely to process the information.

-These “legal grounds” are set out in the General Data Protection Regulation (GDPR), which allows companies to process Personal Data only when the processing is permitted by the specific “legal grounds” set out in the regulation [(the full description of each of the grounds can be found here.
+These “legal grounds” are set out in the General Data Protection Regulation (GDPR), which allows companies to process Personal Data only when the processing is permitted by the specific “legal grounds” set out in the regulation [here].

 Please note that in addition to the disclosures we have identified in the table below, we may disclose Personal Data for the purposes we explain in this Privacy Notice to service providers, contractors, agents and MMC group companies that perform activities on our behalf.